 Plot inspections are made by a team from the Management Committee throughout the year, usually in April, June and September, to ensure they are being well cultivated.
 A record is kept of the state of each plot.
 There is a six month probationary period for new plot holders.

-If, during an inspection any plot is found to be left uncultivated or unproductive for an excessive period of time, we will contact the plot holder and, if necessary, invoke the Eviction Procedure.
-The Eviction Procedure can be viewed and downloaded from the Documents section of our website www.shas.org.uk
+If, during an inspection any plot is found to be left uncultivated or unproductive for an excessive period of time, we will contact the Plot Holder and, if necessary, invoke the Eviction Procedure.
+A copy of the Eviction Procedure can be found on our website.